Skip to main content

 These screenings are completed prior to discharge from a hospital or birthing facility.
 It ensures that all babies are screened for certain rare, but serious health conditions at birth.
 For babies identified with a health condition, early detection allows providers to start treatment before the baby becomes symptomatic and harmful effects happen.

-Please click on the different screening options below to learn more:
+Please click on the different screening options below to find resources and learn more:

 Services: